enigma-io/boundless/UITable/README.md

 - __getRow__ `Function`
   called with a desired item index when that row number will come into view, accepts a `Promise` if you need to fetch the row asynchronously

+- __identifier__ `String`
+  a unique name for the dataset being consumed; pass a different name to cause the table to fully reset and pull brand new data

 - __offscreenClass__ `String`
   (default `.ui-offscreen`) provide a custom class for hiding elements if desired (must not use `display: none`)

 - __onCellInteract__ `Function`
-  invoked when a cell is interacted with
+  invoked when a cell is interacted with; returns (event, rowIndex, fieldName)

 - __onRowInteract__ `Function`
-  invoked when a cell in a row is interacted with
+  invoked when a cell in a row is interacted with; returns (event, rowIndex)

-- __name__ `String`
-  a unique name for the dataset being consumed; pass a different name to cause the table to fully reset and pull brand new data

 - __totalRows__ `Number`
   the total length of the data set, necessary for smart scrollbar calculations